 When Should You Book Your Shore Excursions?

-While technically you can book your shore excursions at any time, we do recommend booking early.
+While technically you can book your shore excursions at any time, we recommend booking early.
 Popular tours and activities do sell out.

 At any time after you make a deposit on your cruise, you will have access to the online planner.
 Here, you can begin to research, plan, and book your cruise excursions.

 If you have booked your cruise well in advance, you may want to wait and see if the cruise line will run any promotions that include discounts on shore excursions.
-Of course, there is always the possibility that the tour could sell out in the meantime though.
+Of course, there is always the possibility that the tour could sell out in the meantime.
 Full payment will be required for the excursion when booking.

 Should You Book an Excursion in Every Port?